-- The COVID-19 vaccines have not yet been tested specifically in pregnant women - COVID-19 vaccines have been given to large numbers of people to ensure they meet stringent standards of effectiveness and safety. - There is still very little evidence for pregnant women, but the information that we do have does not show any safety concerns or harm to pregnancy from the COVID-19 vaccine.
-More information may come from studies in the future. - We do not know whether the vaccine works as well in pregnancy. - We do not know whether there are unique downsides in pregnancy, like different side effects, an increased risk of miscarriage or problems with the baby's development - Side effects from the vaccine are common.
+- The COVID-19 vaccines have not yet been tested specifically in pregnant women. - COVID-19 vaccines have been given to large numbers of people to ensure they meet stringent standards of effectiveness and safety. - There is still limited evidence for pregnant women.
+Monitoring from the United States, where nearly 90,000 pregnant women have had a COVID-19 vaccine (using Pfizer BioNTech or Moderna vaccines), has not raised any safety concerns.
+More information may come from studies in the future. - Future studies in pregnancy will give us more information on how effective the vaccine is in pregnancy, and on pregnancy outcomes after vaccination.
+There have not been any signals to suggest safety concerns so far. - Side effects from the vaccine are common.
 These do not affect pregnancy, but may include: - injection site reactions (sore arm)